3,683 days. Still going.

 The Alaska Highway near Fort St. John, British Columbia

 The North Country entropy is extreme and often results in dire consequences.
-Enter the random moose, wild fire, flood, flat tire, broken axel, shattered windshield or medical emergency and the journey takes a new course.
+Enter the random moose, wild fire, flood, flat tire, broken axle, shattered windshield or medical emergency and the journey takes a new course.

 Tow trucks transferring disabled vehicles over hundreds of miles to the nearest town and a freshly stranded motorhome, port side up, down a steep rocky embankment alerted us, early on, that anything can happen.